andydandy74/Monito/README.md

 Still very much a work in progress.

-For known issues please refer to the issues section of this reporsitory.
+For known issues and planned enhancements please refer to the issues section of this repository.

 Feedback and contributions welcome.